mdemichele/smallsh/README.md

 # User Guide

-The display prompt shown to the user is a colon ":"

-The program accepts input directly after the ":"
+The display prompt shown to the user is a colon `: `.
+The program accepts input directly afterwards.

-The program will skip a line if it begins with a blank space or the "#" character.
+The program will skip a line if it begins with a blank space or the `#` character.

 There are three commands accepted by the program:
-1. exit
+1. `exit`
-2. cd
+2. `cd`
-3. status
+3. `status`

+# Exit
-To exit the program, type "exit" and hit enter.
+To exit the program, type `exit` and hit enter.

+# CD

+To change the directory, type `cd <directory_path>` and hit enter.

+# Status

+To see the status of a command, type `status` and hit enter.